13 Psychological research basics

 13.1 Empiricism

 An important point made in Chapter 1 of Beth’s book is that psychologists are empiricists.
-In a nutshell, this means:
+We have pointed out above that psychological reasoning must be based on data, not opinions or intuitions.

 - Given what you already know, how credible is the claim?